temporalio/documentation/docs/go-queries.md

 This command uses `__stack_trace`, which is a built-in query type supported by the Temporal client library.
-You can add custom query types to handle queries such as querying the current state of a Workflow, or querying how many activities the Workflow has completed.
+You can add custom query types to handle queries such as querying the current state of a Workflow, or querying how many Activities the Workflow has completed.
 To do this, you need to set up a query handler using `workflow.SetQueryHandler`.

 The handler must be a function that returns two values: